-From Tulum: Get to Cenote Dos Ojos from Tulum in a matter of 30 minutes by hailing a colectivo which runs through Chetumal-Cancun / Mexico 307.
+From Tulum: Get to Cenote Dos Ojos from Tulum in a matter of 30 minutes by hailing a colectivo that runs through Chetumal-Cancun / Mexico 307.

 The cost for a one-way ride is around 30 to 40 pesos.

-From Playa del Carmen: Get to Cenote Dos Ojos from Tulum in a matter of 46 minutes by hailing a colectivo which runs through Cancun-Chetumal / Mexico 307.
+From Playa del Carmen: Get to Cenote Dos Ojos from Tulum in a matter of 46 minutes by hailing a colectivo that runs through Cancun-Chetumal / Mexico 307.

 The cost for a one-way ride is around 30 to 40 pesos.

-Important note: From the entrance, the ticket booth to Cenote Dos Ojos is still a 30-minute walk away.
-Make sure to take this into consideration.
+Important note: The ticket booth to Cenote Dos Ojos is still a 30-minute walk away from the entrance.
+Make sure to consider this.